cirrus-geo/cirrus-geo/README.md

 publish-only (built-in): Simple example that just published input Collections and items

 # To create a new task, for example, we can do this
-❯ cirrus create task a_task "A task that doesn't do much yet" task a_task created
+❯ cirrus create task -t lambda a_task "A task that doesn't do much yet" task a_task created

 ❯ cirrus show tasks